Answered By: Curtin Library Last Updated: Jan 30, 2019 Views: 162

 Yes.
 Curtin participates in a Statutory Licence agreement with Screenrights.

 The Screenrights Statutory Licence agreement permits staff to copy or communicate radio or television broadcasts recorded off-air for educational purposes.
 This includes films or documentaries aired on television, TV programs and podcasts of off-air broadcasts.
 The Screenrights agreement covers programs obtained from free-to-air channels or Foxtel (but not pay per view programs).

 You can use all or part of a broadcast and edit it as you see fit.
 You can screen the recording during a live lecture, incorporate it into an iLecture, or load it into Blackboard.
-If you provide access to the recording online through Blackboard it needs to be accompanied by the Part VA electronic warning notice.
+If you provide access to the recording online through Blackboard it needs to be accompanied by an electronic warning notice.

 The Library provides access to off-air news and current affairs programs through TV News.